Safety on the farm

 - Turn off water pumps before entering the water and touching or checking the equipment.

-- Don’t try to fix submersible pumps yourself – electricity and water is a deadly combination – a young Victorian farmer was electrocuted in January 2016 while doing this.
+- Don’t try to fix submersible pumps yourself – electricity and water are a deadly combination – a young Victorian farmer was electrocuted in January 2016 while doing just this.

 - Don’t use oversize fuse wiring.

 - Never use broken power tools or faulty extension cords.